dassujan/STANDARD-FIVE/Math-II (2nd UNIT) QUESTION SET.md

-# Geometry Worksheet

-## **Section A: Perimeter and Formulas**
+### **Section A: Short Answer Questions** *(Answer all questions)*  **(10 × 1 = 10 Marks)**

-### 1. Fill in the Blanks
+1. Write the formula for:
-(a) The perimeter of a square is calculated using the formula **__________.**
+   a) Perimeter of a square
-(b) The perimeter of a rectangle is given by the formula **__________.**
+   b) Perimeter of a rectangle

-### 2. Short Answer Questions
+2. Find the area of a square with a side of 12 m.

-(a) Find the perimeter of a triangle with sides 4 cm, 5 cm, and 6 cm.
+3. What is the perimeter of a triangle with sides 5 cm, 7 cm, and 10 cm?

-(b) A rectangle has a length of 12 cm and a breadth of 6 cm.
+4. Calculate the area of a rectangle with a length of 10 cm and a breadth of 5 cm.

+5. A square-shaped garden has a side length of 15 m.
 Find its perimeter.

-### 3. Story Sum
-Mr. Sharma walks around a rectangular park every morning.
-The length of the park is 220 m, and the breadth is 100 m.
-How much distance does he walk every morning if he completes one round of the park?

-## **Section B: Area of Regular and Composite Shapes**

-### 4. Short Problems
-(a) Find the area of a square whose side is 12 cm.
-(b) Find the area of a rectangle with a length of 15.5 cm and a breadth of 8.2 cm.
+6. Find the perimeter of a rectangle whose length is 18 cm and breadth is 10 cm.

-## **Section C: Application-Based Problems**

-### 5. Word Problems
-(a) Sanjana has created a rectangular playing field for her dog.
-The length of the field is 10 m, and the breadth is 7 m.
-Find its perimeter.
-(b) Mona needs to fix lace around a blanket of length 150 cm and breadth 110 cm.
-How much lace will she need?

-### Bonus Question (Optional)
-A square field has a side of 45 m.
-Find how much distance Namrata walks if she completes 3 rounds of the field.

-## **Section D: Composite Figures and Irregular Shapes**

-### 6. Half and Whole Squares
-Calculate the area of a shape with 20 whole squares and 10 half squares.

-### 7. Composite Figures
-(a) Divide a composite figure into smaller rectangles and calculate the total area.
-Example:
-- Rectangle A: (l = 4, b = 3)
-- Rectangle B: (l = 5, b = 2)

-(b) A rectangular park has a length of 30 m and a breadth of 20 m.
-Inside, a smaller rectangular flower bed measures 10 m by 5 m.
-Find:
-- The area of the park
-- The area of the flower bed
-- The remaining area after removing the flower bed

-## **Section E: Application and Word Problems**

-### 8. Real-Life Scenarios
-(a) Raj's rectangular garden has a length of 25 m and a breadth of 15 m.
-Find the area of his garden.
-(b) A rectangular hall has a length of 15 m and a breadth of 10 m.
-A carpet costs ₹100 per square meter.
-- Find the area of the hall.
-- Calculate the total cost of carpeting the entire hall.

-### 9. Story Problem
-A rectangular park has a length of 50 m and a breadth of 30 m.
-Find the total distance covered if someone walks around it twice.

-### 10. Triangular Problems
-(a) A triangle has a base of 12 m and a height of 8 m.
-Calculate its area.
-(b) Calculate the cost of planting grass on the triangular field at ₹5 per square meter.

-## **Section F: Additional Perimeter and Area Questions**

-### 11. Basic Questions
-(a) Find the perimeter of a square whose side is 8 cm.
-(b) Calculate the area of a rectangle with a length of 12 m and a breadth of 8 m.
+7. Find the area and perimeter of a rectangular board that is 12 cm long and 8 cm wide.

-(c) The perimeter of a rectangle is 30 cm.
-If the length is 8 cm, find the breadth.
+8. A rectangle has an area of 48 square meters.
+If the length is 8 m, find the breadth.

-### 12. Composite Shapes
+9. How much distance will a person walk after completing 3 rounds of a rectangular park with dimensions 50 m × 30 m?

+10. The side of a square tile is 25 cm.
+What is its area?

+### **Section B: Application-Based Questions** *(Answer all questions)*  **(5 × 6 = 30 Marks)**

+1. A fence is to be built around a rectangular field 100 m long and 80 m wide.
+Find the total length of the fence required.

+2. Sanjay wants to cover a square-shaped table with a tablecloth.
+The side of the table is 90 cm.
+What is the area of the tablecloth?

-(a) A composite figure consists of:
+3. A composite figure is divided into two rectangles:
-- Rectangle A: (l = 5, b = 2)
+   - Rectangle A: length = 6 cm, breadth = 3 cm
-- Rectangle B: (l = 4, b = 3)
+   - Rectangle B: length = 4 cm, breadth = 2 cm
    Find the total area of the figure.

-(b) Divide a composite figure into two parts:
-- Rectangle 1: (l = 7, b = 3)
-- Rectangle 2: (l = 2, b = 2)
-Calculate the area of both parts and the total area of the figure.

-### 13. Grid-Based Area Problems
-(a) Refer to Exercise 10.6:
-- Shape (2): 24 unit squares.
-Find the area.
-- Shape (4): 12 unit squares.
-Find the area.

-### 14. Irregular Shapes
-(a) A figure contains:
+4. Sanjana has created a rectangular playing field for her dog.
+The length is 10 m and the breadth is 7 m.
+Calculate the perimeter of the playing field.

+5. A garden in the shape of a square has a side of 40 m.
+A path of 2 m width runs around the inside of the garden.
+Find the area of the path.

+6. A triangular piece of land has sides measuring 6 m, 8 m, and 10 m.
+What is its perimeter?

+### **Section C: Problem-Solving Questions** *(Answer any 4)* **(4 × 5 = 20 Marks)**

+1. A park is rectangular in shape with dimensions 100 m × 50 m.
+Inside the park, there is a square playground of side 30 m.
+Find the area of the remaining portion of the park.

+2. A given irregular shape covers:
-- 24 full squares
+   - 18 full squares
-- 10 half squares (2 half squares = 1 full square)
+   - 8 half squares
-Approximate the area of the figure.

-(b) A figure has 8 full squares and 4 half squares.
-Find its total area using the grid method.
+   Find the approximate area of the shape using the grid method.

-## **Section G: Challenging Problems**

-### 15. Real-Life Application
-(a) The perimeter of a rectangular garden is 60 m.
-If the length is 20 m, find:
-- The breadth
-- The area of the garden

-(b) A triangular field has a base of 12 m and a height of 8 m.
-- Find the area of the field
-- Calculate the cost of planting grass on the field at ₹5 per square meter

-### 16. Cost and Application
-A rectangular hall measures 25 m in length and 12 m in breadth.
-- Find the area of the hall.
+3. A rectangular hall is 15 m long and 10 m wide.
+A carpet of size 12 m × 8 m is spread in the center of the hall.
+Find the area of the floor not covered by the carpet.
-- If the cost of tiling the floor is ₹150 per square meter, calculate the total cost of tiling.

-## **Bonus Section**

-### 17. Distance and Fencing
-A square garden has a side of 25 m.
-Calculate:
-(a) The perimeter of the garden.
-(b) The total distance Namrata covers if she walks around it **3 times**.
-(c) How much fencing material is required to enclose the garden twice?
+4. A composite figure is made up of a square and a rectangle.
+The square has a side of 5 cm, and the rectangle has a length of 8 cm and a breadth of 3 cm.
+Find the total area of the figure.

+5. A park is rectangular with a length of 220 m and a breadth of 100 m.
+Calculate its perimeter and area.